Rhys Brennan: Bohemians

+Cobh Ramblers loan

+On 12 February 2026, Brennan signed for League of Ireland First Division club Cobh Ramblers on a season-long loan.
+On 15 July 2026, it was announced that his loan had been cut short after scoring 2 goals and providing 5 assists in 22 appearances during his loan spell.

+Linfield loan

+On 31 August 2026, Brennan signed for NIFL Premiership club Linfield until the end of the 2026–27 season.

 International career

 In March 2024, he received his first international call up, for the Republic of Ireland U19 team.
 On 26 March 2024, he made his international debut for the side in a 3–1 victory away to Slovakia U19 in a friendly in Dunajská Streda.